RubeMeuleman/thomasmore-webjam-2024-css/README.md

 ## 1 - Installation

+Command to install all dependencies:

+`npm install`

+Start the server to fetch the API:

+`node server.js`

 The basic packages are already linked (bootstrap, font awesome, ...).

 A font still has to be linked.
 Do this in the `index.html` file (There's a to-do comment in the head).
 Get your font